U.S. House stays under Republican control

 "With this vote, the American people also made clear there's no mandate for raising tax rates," Boehner said.

-The results could mean at least two more years of divided U.S. government as Democratic President Obama won re-election over Republican Mitt Romney and Democrats were projected to retain control of the Senate.
+The results could mean at least two more years of divided U.S. government as Democratic President Obama won re-election and Democrats were projected to retain control of the Senate.

 With the projected Republican win in the House, the partisan brand of politics the party practiced for the past two years appeared not to have seriously damaged its brand.